BobBuildTool/bob/doc/manpages/bob-build-dev.rst

 Options
 -------

+``--always-checkout RE``
+    Always checkout packages that match the regular expression pattern ``RE``.
+    The option may be given more than once.
+In this case all patterns will be checked.

+    Bob may skip the checkout of packages where a correct binary artifact can be downloaded from an archive.
+While this can dramatically decrease the build time of large projects it can hamper actually changing and rebuilding the packages with modifications.
+Use this option to instruct Bob to always checkout the sources of the packges that you may want to modify.

+    This option will just make sure that the sources of matching packages are checked out.
+Bob will still try to find matching binary artifacts to skip the actual compilation of these packages.
+See the ``--download`` option to control what is built and what is downloaded.

 ``--clean``
     Do clean builds by clearing the build directory before executing the build commands.
 It will *not* clean all build results (e.g. like ``make clean``)